top of page

 After completing the MSRA, if your score is high enough to secure an interview, you will be invited to upload your portfolio.
 The portfolio is essentially an extended CV that showcases your achievements to date.
 This process is also referred to as self-assessment and verification.
 You can find out more detail on the NHS WTE website.
 Remember, the portfolio accounts for 40% of your final score, so it is a very important part of your application!
 You will need to start preparing early, ideally a year or more in advance.

 The portfolio consists of a total of seven different domains, with a total of 45 points available.
-Historically there were fewer categories, however in 2022 the portfolio scoring system underwent a major change with more degrees of separation within each category.
-The following categories are scored:
+In 2024, the number of domains in the scoring system have been reduced.
+The following domains are scored:

 Applicant advice